g-gualeni/QtNoid2/DEVELOPMENT.md

 ## Current Sprint (Sprint-003)

 ### Sprint-003 Goals
-- Implementation of the QtNoid::App library
+- Implementation of the QtNoid::App library and release of QtNoid2 version 2.0.2